 Sunny Ho volunteered as a Counselling Support Officer with ICS – Information, Connection and Sharing in Vietnam.
 ICS is a not-for-profit organisation working to protect the rights of lesbian, gay, bisexual and transgender (LGBT) people throughout Vietnam.

-“I was one of the thousands of visitors to the annual VietPride event, a celebration of the lesbian, gay, bisexual and transgender (LGBT) community in Vietnam.
-When I looked into the crowd, I noticed that many are young.
+“I was one of the thousands of visitors to the annual VietPride event, a celebration of the LGBT community in Vietnam.
+When I looked into the crowd, I noticed that many were young.
 In fact, about 40 per cent of people living in Vietnam are under 24 years old.
-They include the leaders of the LGBT movement.
+They include the leaders of the LGBT movement” says Sunny.

-In the beginning, it was a slow kind of chaos but eventually the counsellors were trained.
-We developed policies and procedures, launched services, and adjusted marketing campaign strategies.
+“In the beginning, it was a slow kind of chaos but eventually the counsellors were trained.
+We developed policies and procedures, launched services, and adjusted marketing campaign strategies” explains Sunny.

 LGBT Vietnam at a glance:

 - Same-sex relationships are not recognised by law.

 - It is illegal for transgender people to receive gender reassignment surgery.